Stable lattice Boltzmann schemes with a dual entropy approach for monodimensional nonlinear waves

 ~

-\monitem With the same decreasing initial condition (\ref{profil-decroi}), using the D1Q2 version (\ref{distri-equil-d1q2}) leads to results presented on Figure~9.
-We observe only an over-shooting at the discrete shock profile without any under-overshooting.

 \monitem In a second set of experiments, we use the very simple ``two steps'' or ``Riemann'' initial condition.
 The first one is simply \moneq u_0(x) = \left\{ \right. \monend The entropic solution of this Riemann problem composed by the Burgers equation (\ref{abs-01}) associated with the initial condition (\ref{profil-inchoc}) is a discontinuity propagating at the velocity $ \, \sigma = {1\over2} \, $ (see {\it e.g.} \cite{GR96}, \cite{DD05} or \cite{La06}).
-With the numerical schemes introduced previously, this entropy satisfying solution is captured with a precision comparable to finite-volume type methods.
-The results are presented on Figure~10 for numerical schemes (\ref{centre-d1q3-f}), (\ref{upwind-f}) and (\ref{distri-equil-d1q2}).
-On Figure~11, a zoom of the previous data shows that this moving shock is captured by a stencil of four to five mesh points.
+With the numerical schemes introduced previously, this entropy satisfying solution is captured with a precision comparable to finite-volume type methods except that for a moving shock, a total variation diminishing scheme would not show oscillations ahead and behind the shock.
+The results are presented on Figure~9 for numerical schemes (\ref{centre-d1q3-f}), (\ref{upwind-f}) and (\ref{distri-equil-d1q2}).
+On Figure~10, a zoom of the previous data shows that this moving shock is captured by a stencil of four to five mesh points.

+\centerline { } {\bf Figure 9}. \quad The Riemann problem for the Burgers equation associated with the initial condition (\ref{profil-inchoc}) develops a shock wave.
+The figures shows the numerical solutions with the three variants of the scheme after 100 discrete time steps and parameters $ \, \lambda = 3 \, $ and $ \, s_2 = s_3 = 1.7 . \,$

 ~